gryzzly/mishareyzlin.com/content/notes/prosemirror-web-component-part-2.md

 	  });
 	</script>

 Prosemirror is a library to create a rich editing experience.
 It provides concepts and tools that allow to build a robust editor with only the features you need, fully customisable to your specific needs.
-I recommend reading through the Prosemirror guide here – https://prosemirror.net/docs/guide/.
+I recommend reading through the Prosemirror guide [here](https://prosemirror.net/docs/guide/).
 It touches on everything this library has to offer and provides a lot of examples.
 My series explores an example integration of this library with HTML Custom Element API, which I think is a perfect match to build a self-contained wrapper around the specific editor setup you might need to build.

 ## Schema